nabeelbape/nabeelbape/README.md

-- 👋 Hi, I’m @nabeelbape
+- 👋 Hi, I’m @nabeelbape a professional software developer
-- 👀 I’m interested in building applications/games for fun
+- 👀 I’m interested in building softwares for enterprise and sometimes games for fun
-- 🌱 I’m currently learning azure cloud
+- 🌱 I’m currently learning Azure
-- 📫 How to reach me https://www.nabeelbape.in/ | developer.nabeelbape@gmail.com
+- 📫 How to reach me https://www.nabeelbape.in | developer.nabeelbape@gmail.com

 <!---
 nabeelbape/nabeelbape is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.